Lifespan Nutrition Physiology

 Course overview

 This course investigates how nutrition requirements change throughout the human lifecycle and how they impact on human health.
 Building on fundamental nutrition and physiological concepts introduced previously, this course will apply these concepts across the lifespan from preconception to old age.
-The course will cover the assessment of normal growth and body development as well as the impact of poor dietary intake on pathophysiology and disease development at life stages.
-This course aligns with the program intent to build evidence-based knowledge to develop and critique nutritional interventions designed to improve human health and well-being across the lifespan.
+The course will cover the assessment of normal growth and body development as well as the impact of poor dietary intake on these processes over the life stages.
+This course aligns with the program intent to build evidence-based knowledge of optimal nutrition for human health and well-being across the lifespan.

 Course learning outcomes